-The Annual Meeting of the Shareholders of Wackenhut Corrections Corporation will be held on Thursday, April 23, 1998, at 9:00 A.M. at PGA National Resort, 400 Avenue of the Champions, Palm Beach Gardens, Florida, for the purpose of considering and acting on the matters following:
+The Annual Meeting of the Shareholders of Wackenhut Corrections Corporation will be held on Thursday, May 6, 1999, at 9:00 A.M. at the Ritz-Carlton, Palm Beach, 100 South Ocean Blvd., Manalapan, Florida, for the purpose of considering and acting on the matters following:

-- (1) the election of nine directors for the ensuing year; - (2) ratification of the action of the Board of Directors in appointing the firm of Arthur Andersen LLP to be the independent certified public accountants of the Corporation for the fiscal year 1998, and to perform such other services as may be requested; - the transaction of any other business as may properly come (3) before the meeting or any adjournment or adjournments thereof.
+- (1) the election of nine directors for the ensuing year; - (2) ratification of the action of the Board of Directors in appointing the firm of Arthur Andersen LLP to be the independent certified public accountants of the Corporation for the fiscal year 1999, and to perform such other services as may be requested; - (3) approval of a New Stock Option Plan and the setting aside of 550,000 shares for future issuance under that plan; and - (4) the transaction of any other business as may properly come before the meeting or any adjournment or adjournments thereof.

-Only shareholders of Common Stock of record at the close of business March 2, 1998, the record date and time fixed by the Board of Directors, are entitled to notice and to vote at said meeting.
+Only shareholders of Common Stock of record at the close of business March 17, 1999, the record date and time fixed by the Board of Directors, are entitled to notice and to vote at said meeting.